qlik-oss/core-grpc-jdbc-connector/README.md

 [![CircleCI](https://circleci.com/gh/qlik-oss/core-grpc-jdbc-connector.svg?style=shield)](https://circleci.com/gh/qlik-oss/core-grpc-jdbc-connector)

 This connector exemplifies how a JDBC gRPC Connector can be written.
-It contains an example that includes a MySQL Database, a PostgreSQL Database, a QIX Engine and the JDBC gRPC connector.
+It contains examples that includes a MySQL Database, a PostgreSQL Database, a QIX Engine and the JDBC gRPC connector.

-## Run example
+## Run examples

 Go to the examples folder and run the following: